TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/00Incoming/ChangeTypo3sDefaultLanguage/ChangeTypo3sDefaultLanguage.md

 The default language is always represented by language ID "0" in TYPO3's system.

+> [!NOTE]
-**Note**: This guide covers the *site content language* (what visitors see).
+> This guide covers the *site content language* (what visitors see).
 The *backend interface language* (admin menu labels and buttons) is a separate setting that each backend user configures in their personal user settings.

 ## Change the default language